Suttonians RFC: Players

-Records

 Academy

-Founded in the 2002/03 season, the Suttonians Academy was generated with the aim of identifying and working with elite players among the under 18 and under 20 age grades who have the potential and commitment to develop to AIL Division 1 standard.
-Specialist additional coaching in a variety of areas is provided to aid those players in their quest to improve the required skills.
-All players remain fully amateur and work or attend college during their time in the Academy.
-Every summer, two Academy players are sent to Durban, South Africa and spend the summer months attending the Academy of the Super Rugby franchise The Sharks to further their rugby education.
+Founded in the 2002/03 season, the Suttonians Academy was generated with the aim of identifying and working with elite players, who demonstrate development potential, among the under 18 and under 20 age grades.
+Additional coaching is provided to help those players improve their skills.
+All players remain fully amateur and work or attend college during their time in the academy.
+Every summer, two Suttonians Academy players are sent to Durban, South Africa and spend the summer months attending the academy of the Super Rugby franchise The Sharks.